 It’s worth noting you will also see the region referred to as South Tirol, Suedtirol and Trentino-Alto Adige.

 Like its many names suggests, South Tyrol is a land of striking contrasts.
-Where Alpine wonders thunder over serene Mediterranean beauty and authentic Austrian charm mingles with stylish Italian flair.
+Where mountainous wonders roar over serene Mediterranean beauty and rustic Alpine charm has an open affair with Italian elegance.

 The outcome of such unlikely bedfellows?
 Utterly jaw-dropping.
-You’ll encounter an enchanting medley of culture, cuisine, climate and scenery unlike anywhere else in the world.
+You’ll encounter an enchanting melody of culture, cuisine, climate and scenery unlike anywhere else in the world.

 8 Reasons to Visit South Tyrol